-WASHINGTON CO.
-C. Page
+• and the state of t Page

-From UNRRA to UNICEF in Poland 1
+From UNRRA to UNICEF in Poland • 1

-Continuation & differences
+Continuation & differences 1

-Child feeding 1 2
+Child feeding 2

 Attitude of people 3

-Pate in Poland 3 4
+Pate in Poland 4

 Rajchman 5

 Work in N.Y.
-Programme Division 5 5
+Programme Division 5

 Size 6

 Functions 6

 Relations with WHO 7

 NY/Paris relations 8

 Paris office assignment 8

 Key UNICEF persons 9

 Pate 9

 Heyward 10

 Schmittlinger 10

 System for currency use 11

 Davidson 11

 Egger 12

 Bridgewater/Richman 12

 Sabin 12

 Ehrenstrahle 13

-Sachs 13
+Sach s 13

 Keeny 14

 Bowles 14

 Health allocations 14

 Richards 14

 Sroka 15

 Control of supply use 15

 UNICEF length of life 16

 Calibre of staff 16

-\ Jules Perlstein started with the UNICEF Mission in Poland in 1947 transferring from the UNRRA Polish Mission.
+^{} Jules Perlstein started with the UNICEF Mission in Poland in 1947 transferring from the UNRRA Polish Mission.
 A year later he came to New York and worked in the Programme Division until 1952 after which he worked in the European Headquarters in Paris in charge of the Programme Section until 1953 when he left UNICEF.

-Item # CF/RAD/USAA/DB01/1996-0160
+CF/RAI/USAA/OBOI/HS/1995-0056